grbot/agd/gerrit/README.md

 `/spaces/gapw/diversity/gerrit/no_indels` using the multi-allele only files in `/spaces/gapw/diversity/gerrit/multi_alleles_only`

-3. Combine autosomes into one VCF, remove sites with high missingness, remove related individuals.
+3. Combine autosomes into one VCF, remove sites with high missingness, remove related individuals, remove sites if any sample has a read depth < 6.
 ```
 module load bioinf
 for i in {1..22}; do ls -1 /spaces/gapw/diversity/gerrit/no_indels/$i.baylor_post_vqsr_clean.multi_alleles_only.no_indels.vcf.gz; done > /spaces/gapw/diversity/gerrit/no_indels_combined/autosome.list